Meet the Dean of the Chapel

 Dr. Gray's special awards include: Black Doctoral Fellow, The Fund for Theological Education; Dean's Fellow, Emory University; National Endowment for the Humanities Fellow; Lilly Teaching Fellow, The American Academy of Religion; and Mellon Fellow, The United Negro College Fund.

 Prior to coming to Tuskegee University, Dr. Gray served on the faculty of Morehouse College, teaching in the departments of Philosophy & Religion and Psychology.
-He has taught courses in world religions, philosophy, the humanities, African American psychology, and the history of the African American church.
-He currently teaches psychological anthropology, which focuses upon human nature and ethics.
-He has published in the area of religious studies, and holds membership in the American Academy of Religion, the American Anthropological Association, and the American Psychoanalytic Association.
+He has taught courses in world religions, philosophy, the humanities, African American psychology, the history of the African American church and psychological anthropology.
+He has published in the area of religious studies, and holds membership in the American Academy of Religion, the American Anthropological Association, the American Psychoanalytic Association and the National Association of College and University Chaplains.

 As Dean of the Chapel, Dr. Gray's work is devoted to enriching the spiritual life of Tuskegee University through five areas of concentration: the weekly All University Worship service, religious instruction, pastoral care and counseling, administration of the Chapel facility and staff, and outreach to the community.
 He is a member of the Macon County Minister's Council, providing a liaison to faith-based organizations in the greater Tuskegee community.
 He also provides support to the Director of the Wesley Foundation assigned to the TU campus, and provides pulpit supply at Westminster Presbyterian Church in Tuskegee.